Rinu-Zachariah/trivia-flutter/README.md

 A cross-platform Flutter app for learning with Trivia Flashcards.
 The app fetches the live question for Open Trivia Database.

+This simple Trivia App was built to learn Flutter:
+- Widget composition
+- Async API calls
+- Basic state management
+- Navigation and screen handling

+It’s not a production app, it’s my first hands-on with Flutter to understand the framework fundamentals.

+Next, I’ll dive deeper into Riverpod, GoRouter, and testing for scalable Flutter apps.

+If you’ve explored Flutter coming from a web background, I’d love to hear your experience!

 ## Features
 - Modern UI
 - Cross-platform(Android, iOS, Web, Desktop)